Reading time: 16 min.

 Alopecia areata is estimated to affect 1.83% of teenagers worldwide and it has been shown that around 40% of the people diagnosed with this condition worldwide see its first symptoms before the age of 20 [12].

-Causes: This condition is most likely autoimmune, which means your white blood cells are attacking your hair follicles.
+Causes: This type of hair loss is most likely autoimmune, which means your white blood cells are attacking your hair follicles.

 Symptoms: